Back to all fellows

 Biography

-Nilanjana Som is Assistant Curator at CSMVS.
-She holds a double Masters in Museology and (Medieval) Indian history from the University of Delhi and was awarded the Nehru Fellowship in 2014 to study the Indian arms collection housed in various museums in the UK as well as the documentation process.
+Holder of dual Masters in Museology and (Medieval) Indian history from the University of Delhi, Nilanjana Som was awarded the Nehru Fellowship in 2014 to study the Indian arms collection housed in various museums in the UK.
+She has been involved in permanent galleries, temporary exhibitions, collection management, and other programs since joining the Museum in 2015.
+In 2022, she participated in the British Museum’s International Training Programme.

 At the British Museum